medusajs/medusa/docs/content/add-plugins/meilisearch.md

 ---
 description: 'Learn how to integrate MeiliSearch with the Medusa server.
-MeiliSearch is an open source search engine that can be integrated with ecommerce platforms.
-Learn how to install the MeiliSearch plugin on the Medusa server and how to integrate it into the storefront.'
+Learn how to install the MeiliSearch plugin on the Medusa server and integrate it into the storefront.'
 ---

 # MeiliSearch